raayanmini/Gate-Monitoring-System/README.md

 ## 🛠 Build & Run (Keil µVision)

+1. Download the repository as .zip
+2. Extract the .zip file.
-1. Open the `.uvprojx` project file in **Keil µVision 5**.
+3. Open the `.uvprojx` project file in **Keil µVision 5**.
-2. Select device **STM32F401RBTx** and make sure required Keil Packs are installed.
+4. Select device **STM32F401RBTx** and make sure required Keil Packs are installed.
-3. Build the project to generate the firmware image.
+5. Build the project to generate the firmware image.
-4. Flash the firmware to the **Raayan Mini** board using ST-Link / SWD.
+6. Flash the firmware to the **Raayan Mini** board using ST-Link / SWD.

 On reset, the system shows a **Gate Monitoring** welcome message, then displays **time and date**, and automatically handles **greetings, counting and gate closing support** when the sensors detect entry or exit.